Patagonia

 - Bariloche, Argentina

 You'll have your evening free to explore downtown Bariloche, try your hand at bowling or an escape room.
 The evening is yours to enjoy.
+We'll meet up again for dinner at a local brewery.

 - Explore Bariloche